rickgorman/colleague.readme/README.md

 ## My approach

 I like writing clean, composable, reusable code.
 The first time through, I'll generally add an if statement.
 The second time through, I'll work towards a better abstraction and leave some notes.
 On the third pass, that abstraction gets pulled out and the code gets refactored.
 Yes, it adds time to the build.
 No, I'm not interested in pushing more technical debt onto the pile.
 Now is the proper time to refactor, and unless the business is going to fail if this doesn't ship today, this is when we pay back the interest on the technical debt.
+I could be totally wrong about this, and I work to consistently refine my approach.

 I've recently become a big fan of Sandi Metz's 4 rules: